 Lower car insurance premiums are a plus.

 The cost of car insurance relates to the value of the car.
-Because older cars are less valuable than new ones, the cost of insurance will be lower, which in turns, saves you money.
+Because older cars are less valuable than new ones, the cost of insurance will be lower, which in turn, saves you money.

 Buying used cars from a dealer rather than a private seller can be beneficial.

 Financing is one reason.
 When it comes to private sellers, banks won’t finance older used cars with high miles.
 There are no guarantees on the car if it turns out there are serious mechanical issues, leaving the bank at risk with a worthless car if the borrower walks away from the loan in frustration.

 A good reputation is another reason to buy from a dealer.